ufukorhan/energy-consumption-app/README.md

 - [x] 3.
 Create a `.env` file in the project directory and add the following environment variables to the file.
 (You can use the `.env.example` file as a template.)
 - [x] 4.
 Run the command `npm start` in the project directory.
 - [x] 5.
 The project will be running on the `http://localhost:3000` address.

+* How to run the project with docker?
+- [x] 1.
+Clone the project.
+- [x] 2.
+Create a `.env` file in the project directory and add the following environment variables to the file.
+(You can use the `.env.example` file as a template.)
+- [x] 3.
+Run the command `docker-compose up` in the project directory.
+- [x] 4.
+The project will be running on the `http://localhost:3000` address.